emocreator/MovieRecommender/README.md

-Here is a README.md for the movie recommender system project:

 # Movie Recommender System

 This is a content based movie recommender system that makes suggestions based on the similarity between movie plots, genres, cast etc.